albertwchang/cowbell/README.md

 ## Synopsis
 "CowBell" is a lightweight, sample project app where users that work for a business, e.g. Philz Coffee, Safeway, Jack 'N The Crack, can call out safety hazards.
 As an onDemand application, users are assigned various "rights and respnosibilities", being able to fulfill a certain number of workflow updates, such as 1) create new hazard issue, 2) take a job, 3) cancel the identified hazard, and lastly: "fix the problem".

-This is application is currently WIP (Work In Progress), and is based on an earlier project of mine, which is far more comphrensive, complex, and rich with far more value-added features.
+This application is WIP (Work In Progress), and is based on an earlier project of mine, which is far more comphrensive, complex, and rich with far more value-added features.
 A "Category 5" application if you will.

 ## Pre-requisites
 1. Mac OSX with OS version > Mavericks